Blog · Analysis · Last reviewed June 19, 2026

 The Prior Authorization Machine Becomes the Care Gate

 When prior authorization is automated, the gate between medical judgment and covered care becomes a model-mediated institution.
-The question is not only whether a machine denies care.
-It is who must fight the machine-shaped process before care can happen.
+The question worth asking is less whether a machine denies care than who must fight the machine-shaped process before care can happen.

 The Gate Before Care